 Instructions

-With a few simple steps, you'll have freshly baked doughnuts!
-These honey glazed doughnuts are sure to please a crowd!
+With a few simple steps, you'll have freshly baked honey glazed donuts!
+More detailed instructions are included in the recipe card, below.

 Combine dry ingredients in a large bowl and set aside.